Pawn stared at the ranks of Soldiers under his command and realized that he’d made a mistake.

 Anand speculated as Belgrade attempted to regain lost ground.
 Pawn nodded slowly.
 He looked around at the other Workers.

 They just stared at the board.
 He knew they were listening, but the other Workers—Individuals and Workers groomed to be Individuals—they had no spark.
-Not like Belgrade, Anand, and Bird.
-Those three Workers had what Pawn considered personality.
+Not like Belgrade, Anand, Garry, and Bird.
+Those four Workers had what Pawn considered personality.
 The other Workers in the room were more like statues.

 That was the word for it.
 It disturbed Pawn, although he couldn’t say why.
 Were the Soldiers like that?
 In a way, yes.
 Both they and the Workers kept their feelings, their true selves on the inside, if they even had a self at all.
 What could Pawn do for them, besides send them to die?
 What could he—?